 Freshman Seminar is essentially an online course where we meet together as a group once a week to clarify directions, answer questions and gain individual feedback/critique.
 With than in mind, it is imperative that you are prepared for class each week with questions and to confirm your progress on assignments.

-To view the assignment calendar and assignments for ARTS 73, mouse over the ARTS 73 Freshman Seminar Assignments Tab found under COURSES from the main menu.
-Individual assignments for the class will appear as a pullout listing on the right.
+To view the complete syllabus, assignment calendar or individual assignments for ARTS 073, mouse over the ARTS 073 Freshman Seminar Tab found under COURSES from the main menu and look for the appropriate pullout listings that appear on the right.

 - Course Objectives—what the class is trying to accomplish

 - Note Taking—its essential!

 - Attendance—have to be here!